Split Pea Vegetable Soup

 - 1 teaspoon red pepper flakes

-- 1 pound dried green split peas (2 cups) - rinsed and sorted
+- 2 cups dried green split peas (one pound) – rinsed and sorted

 - 3 whole bay leaves

-In a large stock pan on medium heat, add olive oil and onion, and stir until the onions are soft.
-Add garlic, onion powder, garlic powder, red pepper flakes, kosher salt, and freshly ground black pepper. stir for about one minute.
+- In a large stock pan on medium heat, add olive oil, onion, carrots, and celery.
+Saute for about five minutes, and then add garlic, onion powder, red pepper flakes, kosher salt, and freshly ground black pepper.
+Stir for about one minute.

-Add celery, carrots, potatoes, split peas, chicken broth, and bay leaves.
-Bring to a boil, and then reduce heat to simmer.
-Cook until all veggies are soft, approximately 50-60 minutes.
+- Add chicken broth and bring to a boil.
+Add yellow potatoes, split peas, and bay leaves and then reduce heat to simmer.
+Cook until split peas are soft, approximately 50-60 minutes.

 - Unlike whole dried peas or beans, split peas do not need to be soaked.
 They also cook much faster than dried beans, and this recipe was complete in just over an hour.

-- Chicken could also be added, for even more protein.
+- Chicken or ham could also be added, for even more protein.